tanlaan/top_battleship/README.md

 ### Constraints

-This game was made in accordance with the constraings found [here](https://www.theodinproject.com/courses/javascript/lessons/battleship)
+This game was made in accordance with the constraints found [here](https://www.theodinproject.com/courses/javascript/lessons/battleship)